 - Hide horizontal scrollbar: If checked, the horizontal scrollbar isn’t shown in the frame.

 - Hide vertical scrollbar: If checked, the vertical scrollbar isn’t shown in the frame.

 - Hide sheet selector: If checked, the sheet selector isn’t shown in the frame.

-- Use for export: In a frameset it can be established only one frame for export as xlsx-Snapshot, PDF or HTML.
+- Use for export: In a frameset it can be established only one frame for export as xlsx-Snapshot or HTML.
+For PDF export, see below.
 Without setting the frame for the export will be randomly selected.

 When defining a frameset, please avoid duplicate loading of files.
 Files loaded as frames in the frameset should not be defined as resource workbooks for another frame in the frameset at the same time.

 By using a frameset, you can create comfortable report controls.
 See the article Example: Frameset.

 Exporting framesets as PDFs